In this post, we will look at if birds are herbivores. We will explore what makes them herbivores, which ones are, and what they eat.

 So essentially, you have a lot of species of birds, and in those different species, some birds are herbivores (mostly plant-eating), some are carnivores (mostly meat-eating) and most are omnivores (eating both plants and meat).

-Just remember, most animals that are herbivores, eat mainly plants, but will on occasion eat meat.
+Just remember, most herbivore animals eat mainly plants, but will on occasion eat meat.
 The Hoatzin is unique since it will not eat any meat, and eats only plants in its diet.

 (Learn more about herbivores at A Guide to Herbivore Animals)